Many or all companies we feature compensate us. Compensation and editorial

 Citibank Student Loans

 Citibank stopped offering student loans in 2010 when it sold its student loan division, The Student Loan Corporation.
-Most of its loans were sold to Sallie Mae, with Discover and the Department of Education taking on the rest.
+It sold most of its loans to Sallie Mae, with Discover and the Department of Education taking on the rest.

 Citi exited the student loan space to streamline its business offerings, especially in the aftermath of the Great Recession and new rules about student loans enacted by Congress.